rust-lang/rfcs/text/1615-cargo-platform-standards.md

 # Alternatives

-* OS X could also use the XDG specification.
-This would remove the difference between OS X and other unixy OSs.
-This is also done by Python's pip.
+* OS X could also use the `Library` folder for storing its data.
+This is mostly done by UI applications.

 * One could only change the Windows paths, as the Windows integration is currently the worst.